NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 InformedHealth.org [Internet].
 Cologne, Germany: Institute for Quality and Efficiency in Health Care (IQWiG); 2006-.

 There are several ways to lower the risk of cardiovascular disease.
-The main ones are exercise, eating a balanced diet and maintaining a healthy weight.
-Giving up smoking is also very good for your heart and blood vessels.
+The main ones are exercise, eating the right foods and keeping a healthy weight.
+Not smoking is also good for your heart and blood vessels.

-There are lots of things people who have high cholesterol or other risk factors for cardiovascular disease can do to keep their heart healthy.
+There are many things people can do for their heart health if they have high cholesterol or other risk factors for cardiovascular disease.
+The recommendations include

 What foods and drinks make a difference?